Farewell to a Legend

 Read more about Quick Call: Joe Clancy’s article “True Calling” in the Saratoga Special (July 12, 2019)

-Quick Call is the elder statesman of the TRF herd.
-In fact he turned 35 on February 27, 2019!
-Since his retirement from racing in 1990, Quick has spent his long retirement at New York State’s Wallkill Correctional Facility where he is an invaluable teacher to the inmates in our TRF Second Chances Program.
+Quick Call was the elder statesman of the TRF herd.
+We celebrated his 35th birthday on February 27, 2019!
+Since his retirement from racing in 1990, Quick spent his long retirement at New York State’s Wallkill Correctional Facility where he was an invaluable teacher to the inmates in our TRF Second Chances Program.